systematic-magic/AgingPubMed/research_papers_html.rst

 4.11.
 Occasionally affiliations can contain “Current/Present address:” title.
 If it is present:

 	- Check that it has a separate affiliation number.
+One address - one affiliation number.

 	- Check that the title (Current address: or Present address:) is in :ref:`sentence case<sentence_case>` and followed by colon (:).
-No other variations allowed. |br| One address - one affiliation number.
+No other variations allowed.

 All acceptable combinations of “Current/Present address” are depicted on the screenshot below: